gellner/knative-servicemesh-vault/README.md

 > [!NOTE]
 > If the cluster already has a signed certificate for its default ingress, it is likely that browser HSTS will make very difficult to use a new certificate from Vault (a private signer) in modern browsers, without putting in place a new DNS entry for the Istio Ingress gateway.

 The easiest workaround for demo purposes is to use the default ingress' existing certificate for the external Ingress gateway...
-ONLY run  blockthis if the \*.apps.cluster1.example.com endpoints have a properly signed cert, and you want to avoid HSTS issues:
+ONLY run this block if the \*.apps.cluster1.example.com endpoints have a properly signed cert, and you want to avoid HSTS issues:
 ```bash
 # ONLY run  blockthis if the *.apps.cluster1.example.com endpoints have a properly signed cert, and you want to avoid HSTS issues!
 oc get IngressController default -n openshift-ingress-operator -oyaml | grep -A 1 defaultCertificate